 Peak power

-The implementation calculates the X percentile of EVM by creating a histogram of the incoming values .
-This output provides the EVM value below which X% of the EVM values fall.
+The implementation calculates -percentile EVM, creating a histogram of incoming values .
+This output provides the EVM value, below which the EVM values.